-Home / Learn / Health Equity / Personalizing Care for Patients of All Backgrounds
+Home / Education And Resources / Health Equity Access / Personalizing Care For Patients Of ALL Backgrounds

 In oncology—as in all types of medicine—providers treat patients from all backgrounds with personal histories unique to each one.
 Recognizing and understanding patients’ personal characteristics such as culture, language, religion, financial status, education, lifestyle, and identity can be as important as clinical factors in choosing and customizing effective treatment plans.
 Cancer treatment regimens that do not take these variables into account can inadvertently perpetuate established disparities in cancer care and outcomes.